adityaU/ember-data-rails/README.md

 Ember-dataa-Rails-Helper
 ========================

-This is a helper for rails.
+This is a helper for rails
+some thois.